Betty's Bay Marine Protected Area

 The Betty's Bay Marine Protected Area is part of the Kogelberg Biosphere Reserve.
-It is about 29 km south-east of Gordon's Bay and approximately 37 km north-west of Hermanus on the south-western coast of the Western Cape.
+It is about 29km south-east of Gordon's Bay and approximately 37km north-west of Hermanus on the south-western coast of the Western Cape.
 It is in the Atlantic Ocean immediately adjacent to the town of Betty's Bay, in the Overstrand Municipal area.